 (xvi) The India Alliance shall also have the right to suspend payments to the Host Institution where it is concerned about – (a) an aspect of any Annual Spend and Research Reports or any End-of-Fellowship Spend and Research Reports, or (b) in the event of non-delivery of the Annual Spend and Research Reports or an End-of-Fellowship Spend and Research Reports.

 (xvii) The India Alliance shall retain 2% of total transferable funds from the penultimate installment.
 For the Research Training Fellowship, 2% of total transferable funds shall be withheld from the second installment.
 If eligible, the retained funds will be released upon the receipt and acceptance of the audited End-of-Fellowship Spend Report and an End-of-Fellowship Research Report attested by the Sponsor and the Fellow.
 Both reports must be received within three months of the end of the Fellowship tenure, unless the India Alliance agrees otherwise.

-(i) The Host Institution shall ensure that it has in place clearly defined procedures for the procurement of equipment and that equipment funded by the IA Fellowship is acquired by it using these procedures.
+(i) The Host Institution shall ensure that it has in place clearly defined procedures for the procurement of equipment and that equipment funded by the India Alliance Fellowship is acquired by it using these procedures.

 (ii) The Host Institution shall ensure that equipment purchased with India Alliance funds is appropriately insured and maintained throughout its useful life.

 (iii) Equipment funded by the Fellowship is awarded to the Host Institution specifically for the Fellow’s research.
 Written permission from the India Alliance shall be obtained to use the equipment for any other purpose, including, to charge, hire, lend or dispose of it.

 (iv) If, during the tenure of the Award, the Fellow wishes to transfer the Fellowship to a different host institution in India, the equipment procured on the Fellowship may be carried to the new Host institution.